noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.5.

 A figure showing the relative abundance (how common or rare a species is) of cool-water associated (top) and warm-water associated (bottom) fish larvae around the Channel Islands and the Southern California Shelf from 1974 to 2015.
+The bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the bar.
+The blue horizontal line indicates the mean value for the time series.
+The horizontal gray bar shows one standard deviation above and below the mean.
 Data source: [CalCOFI](https://calcofi.org/); Figure credit: A. Thompson/NOAA.

 ### Details